Aegean Sea: Climate

-The climate of the Aegean Sea largely reflects the climate of Greece and Western Turkey, which is to say, predominately Mediterranean.
+The climate of the Aegean Sea largely reflects the climate of Greece and Western Turkey, which is to say, predominantly Mediterranean.
 According to the Köppen climate classification, most of the Aegean is classified as Hot-summer Mediterranean (Csa), with hotter and drier summers along with milder and wetter winters.
 However, high temperatures during summers are generally not quite as high as those in arid or semiarid climates due to the presence of a large body of water.
 This is most predominant in the west and east coasts of the Aegean, and within the Aegean islands.
 In the north of the Aegean Sea, the climate is instead classified as Cold semi-arid (BSk), which feature cooler summers than Hot-summer Mediterranean climates.
 The Etesian winds are a dominant weather influence in the Aegean Basin.

 The below table lists climate conditions of some major Aegean cities:

 Population

 Numerous Greek and Turkish settlements are located along their mainland coast, as well as on towns on the Aegean islands.
 The largest cities are Athens and Thessaloniki in Greece and İzmir in Turkey.
 The most populated of the Aegean islands is Crete, followed by Euboea and Rhodes.